Dhrubaraj-Roy/Sales-Conversion-Optimization-Project/README.md

 ## Overview

-**Problem statement**: This project aims to optimize sales conversions for an anonymous organization's social media ad campaign.We will be using the [Sales Conversion Optimization](https://www.kaggle.com/datasets/loveall/clicks-conversion-tracking/data) dataset.This dataset includes 1143 observations of social media ad campaings and for each observation 11 columns are present.colums are ad_id, xyz_campaign_id, fb_campaign_id, age, gender, interest, Impressions, Clicks, Spent, Total conversion and Approved conversion.
+**Problem statement**: This project aims to optimize sales conversions for an anonymous organization's social media ad campaign.We will be using the [Sales Conversion Optimization](https://www.kaggle.com/datasets/loveall/clicks-conversion-tracking/data) dataset.This dataset includes 1143 observations of social media ad campaings and for each observation 11 columns are present.colums are ad_id, xyz_campaign_id, fb_campaign_id, age, gender, interest, Impressions, Clicks, Spent, Total conversion and Approved conversion.Our amis is to predict the total number of Approved conversion while other information about ad_campaings is given.

 ### ZenML Framework Integration
 ZenML is employed to streamline the development and deployment of machine learning pipelines.
 It provides a framework, template, and seamless integration with MLflow for efficient tracking and deployment.
 By using ZenML, the project aims to offer a flexible and powerful solution for businesses to build and deploy machine learning models.